 After finding the keeper’s boat nearly 20 miles away in Cape Charles, it was first assumed that Diggs had drowned, but he survives by holding on to the fog bell and is eventually saved by a passing fisherman.
 The other keeper made it to shore as well.

 An automated flashing beacon replaced the lighthouse in 1960 and the lighthouse was dismantled.
 A recent hurricane ripped the platform and remaining building from the structure.
 The flashing beacon was then repositioned on a single pile.
+As of 2020, it is still an active aid to navigation.

 - Timeline: York Spit Lighthouse